Aerolab/coding-challenges/README.md

 # Aerolab Coding Challenges

 We've created a set of challenges for you to demonstrate your abilities as a developer.
+The challenge is on front-web technologies.

 To get started, you should clone this repository and check out the challenges.
 Each challenge is self-contained in each folder, and you can do them in any order you want.